Mobile hotspots are not as popular as they used to, but owning one does have its advantages over simply turning your

-This is currently one of two dedicated mobile hotspot devices Verizon offers as a new product.
+This is just one of the dedicated mobile hotspot devices Verizon offers as a new product.
 Battery life can last up to 24 hours.
-This is thanks to its large 4,400mAh battery unit, which is quite large considering all this device does is share data via WiFi.
+This is thanks to its 4,400mAh battery unit, which is quite large considering all this device does is share data via Wi-Fi.
 What’s even better is that the battery is removable, so you could even get yourself multiple batteries to keep a connection for days.
 And it does have quick charge technology for when it’s time to juice up.

 The Verizon Jetpack MiFi 8800L works in over 200 countries and does support 2.4GHz and 5GHz speeds.
 Other features include a screen with plan info, the ability to connect with up to 15 devices, and even file sharing capabilities.
 The unit won’t come cheap at $199.99 without a contract, though.